davidsjoberg/hablar/cran-comments.md

 * win-builder (i386 and x64)

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+1 NOTE on Ubuntu 14.04.5